storj/docs/app/dcs/third-party-tools/lucidlink-filespace-integration/page.md

 docId: N-d1y_hTKGgjDM0Z6Bjx5
 redirects:
   - /dcs/how-tos/lucidlink-filespace-integration
+metadata:
-pageTitle: LucidLink Filespace Integration Guide
+  title: LucidLink Filespace Integration Guide
 ---

 [LucidLink](https://www.lucidlink.com/) Filespaces is a distributed global file system for object storage that performs like a local disk and provides seamless access to data stored in distant locations.
 LucidLink's cloud-native distributed file system allows many users to access it concurrently via a folder placed on the local client.
 The LucidLink cloud NAS provides access to large datasets through direct streaming, eliminating the need for downloading and synchronizing.&#x20;